grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 1626178119127 | 10                      |
 | 1626178119129 | 30                      |

 Each row in the source data becomes a separate field.
 Each field now has a maximum configuration option set.
-Options such as **min**, **max**, **unit**, and **thresholds** are part of the field configuration.
+Options such as **Min**, **Max**, **Unit**, and **Thresholds** are part of the field configuration.
 If set, they will be used by the visualization instead of any options manually configured in the panel editor options pane.

 #### Value mappings

 You can also transform a query result into value mappings.
-This is a bit different because every row in the configuration query result defines a single value mapping row.
+With this option, every row in the configuration query result defines a single value mapping row.
 See the following example.

 Config query result: